Expert Makes Final Appeal for Review of SEBI's New Merchant Banking Framework

 Capital and Revenue Requirements

 The most significant change involves sharp increases in net worth and liquid net worth requirements, coupled with minimum revenue thresholds.
-These requirements reflect outdated assumptions about merchant banking operations, where liquid net worth was directly linked to market risk absorption.
+The expert argues these requirements have their roots in the 1992 era of hard underwriting, when liquid net worth directly underpinned market risk.

-The analysis suggests that high capital thresholds do not necessarily translate into proportionate investor protection improvements.
-Instead, they risk concentrating business among a few large entities, potentially reducing market depth that depends on a broad base of credible intermediaries.
+The analysis suggests that high capital thresholds do not necessarily translate into proportionately higher investor protection.
+Instead, they risk concentrating business in the hands of a few large entities, as depth in advisory markets depends on a broad base of credible intermediaries rather than a handful of dominant players.

 Activity Segregation Challenges